Neetre/small_email_client/README.md

 ## Requirements

+GROQ_API key is required to run this project.
+You can get it from the [GROQ API website](https://www.groq.com/) Have to insert the GROQ_API key in the .env file, fill out also the other fields.

 python >= 3.9

 To run the project, you need to have Python installed on your machine.
 You can download Python from the [official website](https://www.python.org/downloads/)